Classic DP: 0-1 Knapsack Problem

 .

-First, since array indices start from 0, and our definition of i
+Firstly, since array indices start from 0, and in our definition i

 starts from 1, val[i-1]